Jeff King (footballer): Bolton Wanderers

 By November 2016, King was playing for Bolton's under-23 side.
 Bolton initially tried to register King's promotion to the first team in the 2016–17 season but due to a transfer embargo, the EFL prohibited the move.
 King extended his first professional contract with the club in July 2017.
 He joined the first team on a preseason trip to Scotland.
 Going into the season it seemed unlikely that King would receive any game time at Bolton, as the club were again restricted to a squad of only 23 professionals.

 On 14 September 2017 the embargo was lifted and King was registered with the first team.
 He made his Bolton debut on 19 September 2017 in a loss against West Ham United in the third round of the EFL Cup, playing 80 minutes.
 He was released by Bolton at the end of the 2017–18 season.

 St Mirren

 On 22 June 2018, King signed a two-year contract with Scottish Premiership club St Mirren.
 He was released by St Mirren in January 2019.

 Halifax Town

 In August 2019, King signed for National League club Halifax Town.
 On 16 August 2020, King signed a new one-year deal for Halifax.
 King left the club at the end of the 2020–21 season following a season where he won his side's player of the season award as well as being named in the league's official Team of the Season.

 Chesterfield

 On 24 June 2021, King agreed a deal to join fellow National League side Chesterfield.
+King earned a place in the 2022–23 National League Team of the Year.

+Following a title-winning campaign, King departed Chesterfield on a free transfer at the end of the 2023–24 season.

+Swindon Town

+On 5 August 2024, King joined League Two side Swindon Town following a spell with the club as a trialist.

+York City

+On 13 November 2024, King joined National League leaders York City on a free transfer.

+On 3 July 2025, King joined newly promoted National League side Boreham Wood on loan until January 2026.